Aktorius/miriclereach-blog/content/devops/devops-transformation.md

 DevOps was never meant to be a rebrand for the same old process with a shinier toolchain.
 It was a response to a real pain: slow feedback, risky releases, and teams optimising for their own stage of the pipeline instead of the whole flow.
 The promise was simple: shorten the path from commit to customer and reduce the blast radius when things go wrong.
 All to be achieved through shared ownership, automation that earns its keep, and learning when incidents happen.

-Fifteen years in, many organisations still sit in the uncanny valley between intention and reality.
+More than a decade after the birth of DevOps, many organisations still sit in the uncanny valley between intention and reality.
 They have Kubernetes but release monthly.
 They have pipelines but no rollback.
 They “shift left” security but still discover issues at the gate.
 They measure outputs (tickets closed, servers provisioned) instead of outcomes (lead time, change failure rate, time to restore).
 The result is ceremony without confidence.

 This article is about closing that gap.
 I’ll trace how DevOps evolved, from tool-centric starts to platform engineering and SRE, and why culture and clarity of ownership matter more than the latest YAML.
 Then I will share some key takeways that I got from previous experience.
 If your deployments still feel like cliff jumps, the goal here is modest but transformative: make delivery boringly reliable.